Steve Witherden: Political career

 Witherden won the Montgomeryshire and Glyndŵr seat with a majority of 3,815 votes.
 The former Montgomeryshire MP, Craig Williams, finished third.
 In his victory speech, Witherden stated that "Montgomeryshire is the only seat in Wales that had never had a Labour MP so history has been made here tonight".

 In his maiden speech, Witherden cited the creation of Great British Energy and the elimination of zero-hour contracts as his priorities.

 He sits on the Welsh Affairs Select Committee in Parliament.

 In November 2024, Witherden voted in favour of the Terminally Ill Adults (End of Life) Bill, a proposal to legalise assisted suicide.

+Witherden opposed the government's proposed changes to Agricultural Property Relief.
+The proposes changes led to the 2024–2026 United Kingdom farmers' protests.
+In January 2025 he spoke emotionally in a Westminster Hall debate saying "when you sit with an elderly farmer and his wife, and both are fighting back tears, and they tell you 'if only I could die now, if only there were some sort of pill I could take now, so that my children won't have to worry about this' it does have a profound effect on you".

+Witherden is a member of the Labour Rural Research Group, a body of Labour MPs representing agricultural constituencies.

-Witherden opposes the governments proposed welfare benefits reforms.
+Witherden opposed the government's proposed welfare benefits reforms.

+In April 2026, Witherden was accused of plagiarising a constituent's letter of appeal, and idea, presented to him in February 2026, to have unused ventilators stored in the UK sent to Ukraine.
+A letter from Witherden, dated 3 days later, made the same appeal on behalf of the All-Party Parliamentary Group (APPG) on Cuba, in which he made similar points to his constituent's original letter of appeal.

+In the summer of 2026 Witherden featured in the Michael Sheen documentary Buried where it was revealed that within Witherden's constituency of Montgomeryshire and Glyndŵr there was a high level of forever chemicals from years of industrial waste.

+Witherden in the summer of 2026 was made a Parliamentary private secretary to the Secretary of State for Energy Security and Net Zero in the new Premiership of Andy Burnham He is the Chair of the APPG for Education and Parliamentary Convenor of the Socialist Education Association.

 Personal life

 Witherden is married and has two children, a son and a daughter.